Thursday, September 28, 2023

 When we have the version tags arranged on a database, we can check a database object definition for the current version value.
 Based on the received value, the system can either update the object definition or inform the user that the update is impossible.

 For example, you’ve created the stored procedure for the 2020_03 build.
 Hence, you can roll this stored procedure definition forward only if its version in the destination database is less than 2020_03.
-If you roll the stored procedure definition of 2020_03 version forward on the same version or a newer one, you would overwrite the newer procedure definition.
+If you roll the stored procedure definition of the 2020_03 version forward on the same version or a newer one, you will overwrite the newer procedure definition.
 It would not be a roll forward – it would be a rollback.

 It is the same for rolling back a database and object definitions.
 You can roll back the 2020_03 version only if the object is located precisely in the same version as the database itself.
 Otherwise, you can roll back the wrong version as the object and the database are located in a different version, not the one that is intended for a rollback.